 * Mrudu [Softness]

 * Guru [Heavy]

 * Madhura [Sweet]

 1. Para Ojas : Present in Heart.
-The loss of Para ojas leads to loss of life, hence it is considered as one of the Pranayatana [Supports of life].
+The loss of Para ojas causes loss of life, hence it is considered as one of the Pranayatana [Supports of life].

 Quantity- 8 bindus [drops].
 Colour- Slightly red or yellow.

-2. Apara Ojas : Present in each of the dhatus as their saara Rasojas, Raktojas and so on, depending upon the name of the dhatus.
+2. Apara Ojas : Present in each dhatus (tissues) as their essence – i.e. Saara Rasojas, Raktojas and so on, related to each dhatus.